heckj/swiftui-notes/docs/combine/index.md

 Subscriber <InputType>, <FailureType>
 ```

 Operators are used to transform types - both the Output and Failure type.
-Operators may also split/duplicate streams, or merge streams, but must always be aligned by the combination of Output/Failure types.
+Operators may also
+split or duplicate streams, or merge streams, Operators must always be aligned by the combination
+of Output/Failure types.

 The interals of the system are all driven by the subscriber.
-Subscribers and Publishers communicate in a well
+Subscribers and Publishers
-defined sequence:
+communicate in a well defined sequence:

 - the subscriber is attached to a publisher: `.subscribe(Subscriber)`
 - the publisher sends a subscription: `receive(subscription)`